Air Chief Marshal Houston and Stalin · 1 November 2010

 It has been revealed that six militiamen loyal to Matiullah Khan, a powerful warlord in Oruzgan province in Afghanistan, are being trained in Australia by special forces units.
 Matiullah and his men have been accused of human rights violations and the Dutch government barred its forces from working with the warlord before its troops were withdrawn in August.
 Matiullah holds no government position but is allied with the President, Hamid Karzai, and is considered the most powerful man in Oruzgan, where Australian forces are based.

 Professor William Maley, of the Asia-Pacific College of Diplomacy at the Australian National University, said allegations against Matiullah were extensive and significant:

 “There are degrees of shadiness in Afghanistan but his forces have been accused at different stages of having run extortionate road blocks in various parts of the province and there have even been suggestions that they have engaged in activities to simulate those of the Taliban so as to justify the continued role that they claim to play within the province.’’

 Air Chief Marshal Angus Houston, Chief of the Australian Defence Force, defended the training, saying:

-Stalin seems to have had a liking and respect for General Vasilevsky – “You command so many armies, yet you wouldn’t hurt a fly” – and during the war sent money orders, in his own name, to Vasilevsky’s father (a village priest) whom Vasilevsky had rejected when he joined the Red Army.
-Stalin also suggested to Vasilevsky that he visit his parents and “ask for their forgiveness”.
+Stalin seems to have had a liking and respect for General Vasilevsky, saying to him: “You command so many armies, yet you wouldn’t hurt a fly.”
+During the war Stalin sent money orders, in his own name, to Vasilevsky’s father (a village priest) whom Vasilevsky had rejected when he joined the Red Army.
+Stalin also suggested to Vasilevsky that he visit his parents and ask for their forgiveness.
 However, even when he later showed the money orders to Vasilevsky, Stalin recognised all too clearly the utilitarian spin-off from his act, saying: “It’ll be a long time before you pay off your debt to me.”